How to Convert ECW to GeoTIFF

 ECW to GeoTIFF workspace

-7. Run the translation and view the output
+7. Run the Workspace and View the Output

 Output GeoTIFF viewed in an image viewer